animatlabs/animatlabs.github.io/_posts/2026-03-24-htmx-dotnet.md

 ---
-title: "HTMX + WorkflowForge: A Real-Time Dashboard Without Writing JavaScript"
+title: "Build a Real-Time HTMX Dashboard in .NET Without JavaScript"
 excerpt: >-
-  "HTMX's SSE extension opens an EventSource from HTML attributes.
-Pair it with WorkflowForge and you get a live workflow dashboard: steps stream in, failures trigger compensation, all server-rendered."
+  Build a live workflow dashboard with HTMX SSE extension and WorkflowForge.
+Steps stream in, failures trigger compensation, all server-rendered with zero JavaScript.
 categories:
   - Technical
   - .NET